1. Why choose the University of Massachusetts Amherst to study Art?

 Countless opportunities for study abroad exist through UMass and other peer institutions.

 Art faculty help connect students to on- and off-campus arts professionals who assist students in identifying internships, and the University’s Career Services Department offers extensive assistance with student internships as well.
-The Spring Arts and Humanities Internship Fair is held each semester, and features local internship opportunities in the arts, arts management, and cultural non-profit fields.
+The Fall and Spring Arts and Humanities Internship Fair is held each semester, and features local internship opportunities in the arts, arts management, and cultural non-profit fields.

 10. May I visit the department?
 Is an interview a required?

 Prospective applicants can meet our students and faculty and learn more about the Department of Art by calling (413) 545-6937 or emailing firstname.lastname@example.org to schedule a visit.

 An interview is not required, but submission of an application portfolio is a requirement.
 Please see submission instructions at our admissions page.